Blog

 • Make passwords random with a passphrase or string of mixed-case letters, numbers and symbols.

-• Create unique code words or passphrases for each account.
+• Create unique passphrases for each account.

 CIS (Center for Internet Security):